Uthrael Beoac and the Wind Thrones

 6. Lordsholme: a large stone house sits brooding on a small treeless ridge of glacial moraine.
 The house was built in the First Age and then expanded upon over the millennia, it is this structure that gave Uthrael Beoac (Valley of the Lords) its name.
 In this manor house Edain lords ruled for many generations, high in this isolated valley in the Ered Mithrin.
 Whilst no homely manse like Rivendell or lordly capital like Annuminas, this structure presided over many a drama during its long tenure.

 The wooden roof is long gone and the rooms stand empty save moss, weed and fallen stone.
 Light breezes coming off the central steppe, sweep the mists off the ridge giving Lordsholme marvellous views west across the Hollow to the Mountains.
 The large feasting hall, storage room, lords bedchamber, meditation apse, and a room for wintering stock are all evident as most of the stonework still holds true.
+Several rooms could quickly be made defensible from wargs but werewolves will easily force entry or just scramble in via the open roof.
 The Stone Avenue begins from a paved area next to the house.

 A Dragon’s curse helped to end the Lords of the Thryn Suel with kinslaying and internecine feuding.
-Magically sensitive players will detect disturbing portents of ‘vengeance’ and ‘justice gone wrong’ echoing in this structure.
+Magically sensitive players will detect disturbing portents of ‘vengeance’ and ‘injustice’ echoing in this structure.
 Minor hauntings will disturb anyone sleeping here.
 Westron graffiti in the main hall proclaims that “Hermuval was here”.

 The floor of the bedchamber has a slab that has been ripped up to reveal a small manhole opening onto a narrow stairway.
 Beneath is the Lords treasure room.
 Brittle human bones from at least two people are scattered about this small stone lined chamber.
 The bones have claw marks and many are cracked open.
 An empty chest (one small silver piece is still within) is in the corner.
 If anyone lifts the chest they will find a knife in a notch in the floor beneath it.
 The knife has a rust stain on the end of the blade (yes it is ancient blood).
 It is a simple but well-made throwing knife (magical Edain manufacture: +25% to hit and will fly double the usual range).
 The rust stain is the knife smith’s blood and will not come off…the knife is cursed to do double damage to anyone who has used it before.
 The blade was responsible for more than a few deaths of feuding Edain.